HadiDaoud2000/RMPC/README.md

 this project's main goal is to achieve path planning, trajectory planning, and motion control for Franka Emika 7DoF robotic manipulator with static obstacles avoidance using different algorithms (PF, RRT_connect, RRT*, RL) for path planning, (joint space interpolation) for trajectory planning, and finally computed torque controller as a motion controller.

+**Modeling The Robot**
+The first step in this problem is to find the forward kinematics of the robot.
+To obtain the forward kinematics, one can begin by defining the robot's kinematic structure, including joint variables, link lengths, joint angles, and their corresponding transformation matrices using the Denavit-Hartenberg (DH) parameters.
+Denavit-Hartenberg (DH) transformation matrix between two consecutive links $i$ and $i+1$ is given by the form:

 **Path Planning Algorithms:**
 The path planning of robotic arms in complex and narrow environments with multiple obstacles poses challenges, and path-planning algorithms can generally be categorized into three types: graph-based search, deep learning-based, and sampling-based algorithms.